Skip to content

 Why Do You See a Delete Warning?

 When you delete an online-only file, Windows shows a warning to make sure you really want to delete it.
-Why?
-Because the file will be removed permanently and won’t go to the Recycle Bin.
-You can’t get it back easily.
+This happens because the file is permanently removed and doesn’t go to the Recycle Bin.
+You can’t get it back.

 Delete confirmation for cloud files in File Explorer